akshitagupta04/academic-projects/helper-robo/README.md

 ---

 ## System Design and Testing
-Documentation, including schematic captures, testing images and block diagram
+Documentation, including schematic captures, testing images and block diagram in [System Design and Testing](System%20Design%20and%20Testing/)

 ---